tegacodes/Dark-Ecology-Studio/work-reading-schedule.md

 ##10 : 7th Nov
 * Introduction to environmentalal ethics and concepts.
 Readings for this week.
+* Stone, Christopher D. Should Trees Have Standing--Toward Legal Rights for Natural Objects.
+1972.
+Supplementary:
 * Muecke, Stephen.
 What the cassowary does not need to know.
 Australian Humanities Review, 2006.
-* Stone, Christopher D. Should Trees Have Standing--Toward Legal Rights for Natural Objects.
-1972.
 Tutorial:
 * Environmental Sensing workshop 1.
 * Introducing the Particle + p5js

-*Reporting back on:*
-* Topic/research review for final projects.

 ##11 : 14th Nov
+Due:
 * Bratton, Benjamin H. and Jeremijenko, Natalie.
-Suspicious images, latent interfaces.
-Architectural League of New York, 2008.
+[Suspicious images, latent interfaces.
+Architectural League of New York, 2008.](http://archleague.org/PDFs/ST3-SituatedAdvocacy.pdf).
+Read at least until page 27.
+(Don't panic - there are lots of pictures in there!)
+* Concept generation slides for final projects.

 Tutorial:
+* Concept generation session
 * Environmental Sensing workshop 2.
-* Introducing the Particle + p5js
+* Particle + p5js

 ##12.
 21st Nov
 No Class - Thanksgiving.